 After the murder of reviled civil rights attorney Howard Elias, Bosch told his wife at the time, Eleanor Wish, that "every case counts."
 After the murder of Edward Gunn, retired FBI profiler Terry McCaleb told Sheriff Jaye Winston that he didn't think that Bosch was "the kind who ever counts one case, one person more important than another."

-The same approach can be said for those navigating the chaos.
+The same approach can be said for those navigating the chaos and practicing the art of living well.
 Some people navigating the path understand that everyone counts.
 Do you believe ‘everyone counts, or no one does?’
 Everyone counts because they each have a light within them.
 It is up to you to see that light, recognize, it, and help it burn more brightly.
 This concept of the light within has been around for thousands of years and can be traced back to the ancient Indian language of Sanskrit and the word Namaste.

 Sanskrit was used to write the ancient collections of hymns, literature, philosophy, and texts known as the Vedas, which much of the modern yoga practice originates.
 For centuries, teachers, students, and yoga practitioners studied these sacred texts and orally passed the teachings along to their students.
 It was not until around 1,500 BCE that Sanskrit was written down on paper in the form of the Rig Veda.
 The Rig Veda is the first of the Vedas and contains thousands of hymns and Sanskrit mantras.
 It is believed to be the oldest known text in the world, dating back to 1500 B.C. or earlier.